ijabiraziz/flaskweatherapplication/README.md

 # flaskweatherapplication
 I have used flask framework beside some basic HTML5+CSS3.
-Flask is a micro python based web-framework that helps to deal with the backend of different web application or websites .
+Flask is a micro python based web-framework that helps to deal with the backend of different web application or websites.

+To work with Flask we need to import the Flask(with capital 'F') Class from flask (with small 'f') i.e, from Flask import flask.
+Then intiate the application by using the statement given below: app = Flask(__name__)

 After running the code lets say on local host, then you need to put the name of intended city or country (who's weather you wants to know)